waynetay/portfolio/README.md

 # Programmer
 ## About me

-Hello, my name is Wayne Tay, and I am from S2-05 of SST (School of Science and Technology).
+Hello, my name is Wayne Tay, and I am from S2-05 of SST (School of Science and Technology) and a employee.
 I am a dedicated student pursuing my passion for computer science and programming.
 I believe that programming and AI will soon shape the future of our lives, serving as invaluable tools to streamline tedious tasks to accomplish complex goals.
 I aspire to make a significant impact on the world by leveraging computer science in my journey.

 My interest in programming began when I discovered a block-based game engine named Scratch at the age of nine during a CCA trial for robotics.
 Although I ultimately chose basketball, I continued to nurture my interest in computing and transitioned to Python in mid-June 2022.
 Through this experience, I realized how computer science and AI can contribute to making the world a better place.
 This realization has fueled my desire to pursue this passion and use technology to benefit everyone.